6 Symptoms of a Gallbladder Infection

 3. Sharp pains in the back, abdomen, and right arm

 This is very characteristic of gallbladder infections.
 A heavy feeling in the abdomen, a pain on the right side of the back, as well as the right arm.
-Recall that the gallbladder is located on the right side of the abdomen, next to the liver.
+Remember that the gallbladder is located on the right side of the abdomen, next to the liver.
 If it becomes inflamed, the whole region is affected, and the pain is noticeable.

 If the infection is advanced, and you have multiple gallstones, the pain can become unbearable, and radiate to your shoulders.